Need U Bad: Chart performance

-In the United States, "Need U Bad" debuted at number seventy-three on the Billboard Hot 100 on August 2, 2008.
-The single went on to peak at number thirty-seven and spend thirteen weeks on the chart, inevitably becoming her second most successful single on the Hot 100 behind "Bust Your Windows".
-The single is Sullivan's sole number one hit to-date, spending four weeks atop of the Hot R&B/Hip Hop Songs chart, and spending a total of thirty-four weeks on the chart altogether.
-"Need U Bad" is also Sullivan's only single to chart on the Pop 100 where it peaked at number eighty-three.
+In the United States, "Need U Bad" debuted at number 73 on the Billboard Hot 100 on August 2, 2008.
+The single went on to peak at number 37 and spend 13 weeks on the chart, inevitably becoming her second most successful single on the Hot 100 behind "Bust Your Windows".
+The single is Sullivan's only number one hit to-date, spending four weeks atop of the Hot R&B/Hip Hop Songs chart, and spending a total of 34 weeks on the chart altogether.
+"Need U Bad" is also Sullivan's only single to chart on the Pop 100 where it peaked at number 83.

 Music video

 Sullivan in a scene from the music video, singing into a recording studio microphone.

-"Need U Bad" was accompanied by a music video directed by American photographer, Jonathan Mannion and costume designed by June Ambrose Mannion's previous music video work includes The Game's "It's Okay (One Blood)" (2006), and J. Holiday's "Bed" (2007).
+"Need U Bad" was accompanied by a music video directed by American photographer, Jonathan Mannion and costume-designed by June Ambrose Mannion's previous music video work includes The Game's "It's Okay (One Blood)" (2006), and J. Holiday's "Bed" (2007).
 The video was shot on June 16, 2008, and later released on July 7, 2008.
 It features a cameo appearance from Missy Elliott.
-The video topped BET's 106 & Park video countdown show and reached number two on AOL Music.
+The video reached BET's 106 & Park top-10 video countdown and also reached number two on AOL Music.
 It also ranked at number fourteen on BET's 'Notarized 2008' Top 100 video countdown.

 Urban Review stated that they were really liking the music video.
 They felt that it adds well to the slightly 'Old School' vibe that the song already has.
 The blog further noted: "It obviously has broken the bank, but it's not particularly necessary when the song speaks for itself."